VictorPereiira/DockerNinja/README.md

 1. To learning how to create a DockerFile.
     1. Docker Image
-2. To learnig how to work with Docker CLI.
+2. To learning how to work with Docker CLI.
-    1. Docker Conatiner.
+    1. Docker Container.
     2. Docker Network.
     3. Docker Volume.
 3. To learning how to work with Docker Compose.